 You can visit our guide here on trout fishing in colorado for a more in depth guide.

 Where can I fish in Jackson Hole?

 You’ll be spoilt for choice for excellent fishing spots near Jackson Hole.
-Some of the best places to go for fly fishing in Jackson Hole include the Gros Ventre River, Hoback River, Green River, and Jackson Lake.
+Some of the best places to go in Jackson Hole include the Gros Ventre River, Hoback River, Green River, and Jackson Lake.

 Now you know the best spots in WY, all you need to do is:

-Whether you go it alone or hire a guide service, you’re all set for some epic fly fishing.
+Whether you go it alone or hire a guide service, you’re all set for some epic experience.

 If you found this article helpful, give it a share on Facebook or Twitter.
 And don’t miss our fly fishing guides, tips, and reviews at Fly Fisher Pro!